dotnet/wcf/Documentation/building/cross-platform-testing.md

    CoreCLR (which is exactly what we do in Jenkins).

 4. A Linux build of the native CoreFX components.
 On Linux, run ./build.sh from src/Native in your CoreFX enlistment.
+Before doing this, ensure the libcurl libraries are are installed using:
+   `apt-get install libcurl4-openssl-dev`

 5. A Linux build of WCF.
 On Windows, run `build.cmd /p:OSGroup=Linux`.
 It is okay to build a Debug version of WCF and run it on top of a release